guidytz/SUMO-drivers/README.md

 Enhancing the C2I communication is done by [creating the virtual graph at the start of the simulation](#creating-virtual-graph-alongside-simulation)  using the [virtual graph specific arguments](#virtual-graph-specific-arguments) or [loading it](#loading-virtual-graph-from-file) from a [pickle](https://docs.python.org/3/library/pickle.html) file.

-### Creating the Virtual Graph
+### Creating the Virtual Graph Input File

-The first step is to generate the input file for the virtual graph.
+The first step to generate the virtual graph is to create its input file.
 This can be done by running a simulation using the **Non-Learning Agent**:

 ```
 python3 simulations/sumo_run.py nl --sumocfg <path-to-sumocfg-file> --observe-list <attributes-to-gather-data-from>